Riley Greene Player Props: Tigers vs. Padres

-The Detroit Tigers and Riley Greene (.529 slugging percentage in past 10 games, including two homers) take on the San Diego Padres at Comerica Park Saturday at 6:10 PM ET.
+After batting .278 with a double, two home runs, two walks and four RBI in his past 10 games, Riley Greene and the Detroit Tigers take on the San Diego Padres (who will start Joe Musgrove) at 12:05 PM ET on Sunday.

-He hit a home run while going 1-for-4 in his last game against the Padres.
+He had a one-hit showing in his last game (1-for-4) against the Padres.

 Riley Greene Game Info & Props vs. the Padres